rahulrai-in/thecloudblog/tcb/content/post/Draft-24-Feb-21 copy/index.md

 The Manager service acts as both a consumer and a producer of events.
 The service reads the leave applications from the **leave-applications** topic (consumer), synchronously records the manager's decision on the application, and publishes the result as an event named **leave application processed** to the **leave-applications-results** Kafka topic (publisher).

-Since we previously discussed the Publisher API and its implementation in the Employee service in detail in the previous article, I will not cover the Manager service producer feature.
+Since we previously discussed the Publisher API and its implementation in the Employee service in detail in the previous article, I will not cover the Manager service's event producer feature.
 I encourage you to attempt building the publisher feature of the service using my version of the source code as a guide.

 Launch your Visual Studio or VS Code to create a new .NET Core console application named **TimeOff.Manager** in the same solution as the Employee service.
 For reference, you can locate this project in the [GitHub repository](https://github.com/rahulrai-in/kafka-lms) with the same name.